 The main and most essential reason to invest in a security system is to deter crime in the home.
-An approximately 21 million U.S. homes have professionally monitored security.
-On the residential side, the security and monitoring space has changed more and faster in the past few years.
-The Paris attack last year triggered a higher demand for security products.
+Approximately 21 million U.S. homes have professionally monitored security.
+On the residential side, the security and monitoring space has grown substantially in the past few years with homeowners spending more time at home.

 The Consumers of Home Security